watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the pre-requisites step above.
 - Create session variables to be used for storing the intermediate results.
-- Create actions and break it down into repeatable sub actions as below.
 - Go to `Variables > Created by you` and add `query_text`, `cx`,`search_results`,`search_result`,`link`, `title`, `snippet`, `extension_result`,`exclude_terms`, `include_terms`,`exact_terms`,`date_restrict`.
-- Follow the basic step to get started with search.
-Results can be filtered or scoped based on the given parameters with advanced filtered search.
+- Follow the basic step to get started with search and test it in the Preview chat.
+- Results can be filtered or scoped based on the given parameters with advanced filtered search.
+Once you are done with basic steps, follow the filtered search section for advanced setup using filter parameters in search api.
   ![Variable](./assets/variables.png)<br>